krasimir/riew/README.md

 #### Restarting the routine

-Rerunning a routine means terminating the current processes and running the generator again.
+Re-running a routine means terminating the current processes and running the generator again.

 The `go` function returns an object that has a `rerun` method.
 Once you call it the routine will be restarted.